ocornut/imgui/docs/FAQ.md

 ### Q: How can I use this without a mouse, without a keyboard or without a screen? (gamepad, input share, remote display)
 - You can control Dear ImGui with a gamepad.
 Read about navigation in "Using gamepad/keyboard navigation controls".
 (short version: map gamepad inputs into the io.NavInputs[] array + set `io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad`).
+- See navigation [control sheets for gamepads](http://www.dearimgui.org/controls_sheets) (for PS4, XB1, Switch gamepads).
 - You can share your computer mouse seamlessly with your console/tablet/phone using [Synergy](https://symless.com/synergy) This is the preferred solution for developer productivity.
 In particular, the [micro-synergy-client repository](https://github.com/symless/micro-synergy-client) has simple and portable source code (uSynergy.c/.h) for a small embeddable client that you can use on any platform to connect to your host computer, based on the Synergy 1.x protocol.
 Make sure you download the Synergy 1 server on your computer.
 Console SDK also sometimes provide equivalent tooling or wrapper for Synergy-like protocols.
 - You may also use a third party solution such as [Remote ImGui](https://github.com/JordiRos/remoteimgui) or [imgui-ws](https://github.com/ggerganov/imgui-ws) which sends the vertices to render over the local network, allowing you to use Dear ImGui even on a screen-less machine.
-See Wiki index for most details.
+See [Wiki](https://github.com/ocornut/imgui/wiki) index for most details.
 - For touch inputs, you can increase the hit box of widgets (via the `style.TouchPadding` setting) to accommodate for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.